NC STATE UNIVERSITY – Raleigh, NC

 Full Day Camp

 Each camper receives personal attention, advanced teaching techniques, intensive drill work, and game/match play, all in a fun and competitive environment.
-We break the campers into small instructional groups of similar age and ability, so each child is working in a group that is commensurate with their experience level.
+We break the campers into small instructional groups of similar age and ability, so each child works in a group that is commensurate with their experience level.
 We tailor each program to the level of the players.
 Beginners get a heavy dose of swing technique and fundamentals, while more advanced players focus on strategy, point building, percentage tennis, etc.

-The Wilson Collegiate Tennis Camps are the premier camps for young players who strive to learn the game, improve their skills and participate in middle school, high school, USTA team tennis, or tournaments.
+The Wilson Collegiate Tennis Camps are the premier camps for young players who strive to learn the game, improve their skills, and participate in middle school, high school, USTA team tennis, or tournaments.

 HIGHLIGHTS OF THE CAMP INCLUDE: